Public school beginnings

 Local match in 1863

-In Cranmer Square, in August 1863, Christ’s College met the ‘Gentlemen of Christchurch’ in a 22-a-side game.
+In August 1863, Christ’s College met the ‘Gentlemen of Christchurch’ in a 22-a-side game'.
+Although some sources say the first match was at Cranmer Square, newspaper notices of the time give Latimer Square as the venue.
 After two hours, the struggle ended in a draw.
 The Christchurch Football Club was then established.
 The members, all part of the establishment, included Croasdaile Bowen, now Vicar of Riccarton.
 However, the club was dominated by political, business and sporting heavyweight, Richard Harman.
 Although Harman had been to Rugby, the game which his men adopted was a mixture of soccer and Victorian (now Australian) rules.
 5

 Charles Monro and the first official match in Nelson